ahbucknell/ahbucknell.github.io/_portfolio/portfolio-4.md

 ---
-title: "Understanding CACTA transposons within UK tree species"
+title: "Identifying Pack-CACTA transposons within UK tree species"
-excerpt: "Exploring Isotianil as a future defence against future UK wheat blast infections"
+excerpt: "Pack-TYPE transposons are able to capture DNA from the host genome, this ability is found across different transposon groups.
+One such group is the class II CACTA superfamily, members can be either 'pack' or 'non-pack' [(Gisby and Catoni, 2022)]( https://doi.org/10.1371/journal.pgen.1010078)."
 collection: portfolio
 ---

-I was given the opportunity to join the Catoni Lab as a summer research student before starting my third year.
-Here, I was testing a newly developed in-house R package called packFinder (Gisby and Catoni, 2022).
-I was looking for CACTA transposons within three UK tree species: Fraxinus excelsior (Common ash), Quercus robur (English oak), and Corylus avellana (Common hazel).
+In 2020 I joined the [Catoni Lab](https://catonilab.com/) as a summer research student for 2 months remotely.
+My research focused on identifying pack-CACTA transposons within three UK tree species: *Fraxinus excelsoir* (common ash), *Quercus robur* (English oak), and *Corylus avellana* (common hazel).
+Pack-TYPE transposons have only be discovered within plants, mostly within model organisms rather than in trees.
+To achieve this I was using a previosuly in-house developed R Bioconductor package known as [PackFinder](https://bioconductor.org/packages/devel/bioc/html/packFinder.html) [(Gisby and Catoni, 2022)]( https://doi.org/10.1371/journal.pgen.1010078).

-I was fortunate to present my results at the [Gatsby Plant Science Summer School](https://www.gatsby.org.uk/plant-science/programmes/gatsby-plant-science-summer-school) Alumni Symposium.
+This project was my first introduction to research, and paved the way for my passion of transposon biology.
+I especially enjoyed applying previously learned R skills in a more biological context.
+I was also fortunate to present my results, and discuss my experience of summer research, at the [Gatsby Plant Science Summer School](https://www.gatsby.org.uk/plant-science/programmes/gatsby-plant-science-summer-school) Alumni Symposium.